pradeep720/ArmTemplateAppservice/README.md

    - it trigger because webhook add
    - cool to part of the commit
    - added new branch
-   - check on windows
+   - check on windows and linux OS
-   - commmit-msg.py saved this format

 ```
 checking on webhook once again ...